dashersw/cote-workshop/README.md

 End user interface will be available in [http://localhost:5001](http://localhost:5001)

-Now run the services in separate terminal windows (or tabs)
+Now run the services in separate terminal windows (or tabs):

 ```
 node services/payment-service